htyjers/ConvInpaint-TSGL/README.md

 ## 2. Dataset Preparation
 ### Image Dataset -- [RGB Image]
-Our model is trained on the three typical datasets:
+Our model is trained on one dataset:
   * Places2 (512 * 512)
 ### Structure Dataset -- [Edge Map]
 We employ the canny edge detector to construct the edge map and the grayscale counterpart. **The training and testing code already includes this part.**